 Your Student Budget

 Your budget will be increased by $1,500 to compensate for the extra expenses related to this program of study.
 This increase is eligible for grant assistance, if applicable.
 Additionally, the tuition category will be lower and you will have an additional budget category called Berkeley Exchange Program Fee.
-The combination of HLS tuition and this program fee will equal full tuition at HLS ($54,850 for 2014-2015).
-Furthermore, the category of “fees” will be lower due to our assumption that you will take the actions necessary to waive the Harvard University Health Service (HUHS) fee.
-See 2013-2014 example below:
+See 2015-2016 example below:

-*The total budget amount will decrease to $76,702 if the Harvard Student Health Insurance Plan (HSHIP) is waived.
+*The total budget amount will decrease if the waives both the Harvard and the Berkeley health insurances.

 Summer Work Requirement